-We recently installed a full Revo Stage 2 upgrade to the car (read the full feature in the April issue) but before that we first upgraded to Revo’s Stage 1 spec and drove that around for about 1000miles to get a feel for things.
+We recently installed a full Revo Stage 2 upgrade to the car (read the full feature in the April issue).
+But before that, we first upgraded to Revo’s Stage 1 spec and drove that around for about 1000miles to get a feel for things.
 The Stage 1 upgrade from Revo consists of nothing more than a remap.
-Meaning it’s relatively cheap (at £419) and really easy to install – a Revo dealer can do it in a matter of minutes.
+Meaning it’s relatively cheap (at £419) and really easy to install.
+A Revo dealer can do it in a matter of minutes.
 But don’t think that because it’s quick and easy to install it doesn’t make much difference, because it does!
 It makes a lot of difference!

 “The low-down urgency and mid-range grunt is awesome!”

 Our car made a very impressive 138hp at the wheels on Revo’s hub dyno.
 Which equates to a rather naughty 160bhp or thereabouts at the flywheel.
-That’s more power than a stock Mk6 Fiesta ST150 – and you wouldn’t call that a ‘slow’ car!
-And the way the Stage 1 map delivers this power is very similar to that of a tuned naturally aspirated car too, so it makes you drive it much more aggressively than you would pilot the standard car.
-The low-down urgency and mid-range grunt is awesome!
+That’s more power than a stock Mk6 Fiesta ST150.
+And you wouldn’t call that a ‘slow’ car!
+And the way the Stage 1 map delivers this power is very similar to that of a tuned naturally aspirated car too.
+So it makes you drive it much more aggressively than you would pilot the standard car.
+The low-down urgency and mid-range grunt are awesome!
 And when compared with the Stage 1 settings, the original map actually feels quite flat.

-But what about Stage 2?
 Well, that’s a bit more expensive but it’s even better!
-This is currently the most powerful upgrade Revo offer for the 1.0-litre Fiesta, and it builds on the Stage 1 by adding performance hardware to the mix.
-Their Stage 1 software takes things as far as Revo are prepared to go on the original equipment, but by adding a performance exhaust including sports cat or de-cat (we chose Cobra Sport on our car), replacing the stock intercooler with a larger capacity item, and fitting a better-flowing air filter (can be done with just a performance panel filter in the OE airbox, but we fitted a full induction kit, the 1.0-litre EcoBoost engine can breathe better and has the potential to produce yet more performance.
-And the key to unlock that potential is Revo’s Stage 2 EcoBoost software.
+This is currently the most powerful upgrade Revo offer for the 1.0-litre Fiesta.
+And it builds on Stage 1 by adding performance hardware to the mix.
+Their Stage 1 software takes things as far as Revo are prepared to go on the original equipment.
+However, by adding a performance exhaust including sports cat or de-cat (we chose Cobra Sport on our car).
+Replacing the stock intercooler with a larger capacity item, and fitting a better-flowing air filter (can be done with just a performance panel filter in the OE airbox) but we fitted a full induction kit, the 1.0-litre EcoBoost engine can breathe better and has the potential to produce yet more performance.
+And the key to unlocking that potential is Revo’s Stage 2 EcoBoost software.

 “Stage 2 keeps hold of the power for much longer – holding over 150whp from 5,000rpm through to 6,500rpm!”

-In fact, because of the shorter gearing in the 1.0-litre cars, Revo say a Stage 2-equipped 1.0-litre is faster to 60mph than a standard ST!
+In fact, because of the shorter gearing in the 1.0-litre EcoBoost cars, Revo say a Stage 2-equipped 1.0-litre is faster to 60mph than a standard ST!
 It’s a lot more exciting than a totally standard ST too – and still offers all the benefits of a 1.0-litre, such as cheap tax, cheaper insurance, and fantastic economy.
 I would much rather own a 1.0-litre Fiesta with Revo’s Stage 2 upgrade than a standard Fiesta ST….
 Oh, hang on, I do!
 What more proof do you need!?